ldaniels528/broadway-v1/README.md

 Broadway provides three main functions:

 * *Transporting of Files* via a built-in orchestration server, which also has the capability to download files and/or moving files from one location (site) to another.
-* *Extract Transform and Loading* and is tailored toward processing flat files (XML, JSON, CSV, delimited, fixed field-length, and hierarchical)
+* *Extract, Transform and Loading* and is tailored toward processing flat files (XML, JSON, CSV, delimited, fixed field-length, and hierarchical)
 * *File archival system*, which provides the capability for warehousing processed files.

 Additionally, since Broadway is a file-centric processing system, it supports features like: